nicolocarpignoli/GeoAR.js/README.md

 The only available demo is at [examples/basic.html](examples/basic.html).

 Actually it searches for places of interest near the user using Foursquare APIs.
 Please retrieve valid API credentials [here](https://developer.foursquare.com/) in order to use it.
-Place credentials on `.examples/places.js` line 33-34.
+Place credentials (client secret and client id) on `.examples/places.js` line 30 or so.

 ## Support